nf-core/configs/docs/kaust.md

 Launch the pipeline with `-profile kaust` (one hyphen) to run the workflows using the KAUST profile.
 This will download and launch the [`kaust.config`](../conf/kaust.config) which has been pre-configured with a setup suitable for the KAUST servers.
 It will enable `Nextflow` to manage the pipeline jobs via the `Slurm` job scheduler and `Singularity` to run the tasks.
 Using the KAUST profile, `Docker` image(s) containing required software(s) will be downloaded, and converted to `Singularity` image(s) if needed before execution of the pipeline.
 To avoid downloading same images by multiple users, we provide a singularity `libraryDir` that is configured to use images already downloaded in our central container library.
-Images missing from our library will be downloaded to your home directory path as defined by `cacheDir`.
+Images missing from our library will be downloaded to the user's directory as defined by `cacheDir`.

+### Accessing Reference Genomes on Ibex
+We provide a collection of reference genomes, enabling users to run workflows seamlessly without needing to download the files.
+To enable access to this resource, simply add the include con line in the script below to a nextflow.config file under the launch directory.

 The KAUST profile makes running the nf-core workflows as simple as: